qunitjs/js-reporters/README.md

    - `status`: summarized status of the suite
       - `failed`, if at least one test failed
       - `skipped`, if all tests in the suite are skipped (and there is at least one skipped test)
-      - `passed`, otherwise (the suite may contain skipped tests, but no failed tests)
+      - `passed`, if there is at least one passed test and all other tests are skipped or if there are no tests in the suite.

 For `testStart` and `testEnd`, the corresponding test object is passed to the reporter.
 The same applies to `suiteStart` and `suiteEnd` where the matching suite object is passed to the reporter.
 For `runStart` and `runEnd` a "global" suite object is passed to the reporter, which contains all top-level suites as child suites.

+When `runStart`, `suiteStart` and `testStart` are emitted, the `status`, `runtime` and `errors` attributes are `undefined`.

 ## Cross-Reference Issues